HypersonicED/aniray/README.md

 - **Standards Driven, Hardware Independent:** Exact hardware components vary from project to project, and sometimes original parts aren't available when repairs are necessary.
-Rather than picking specific or proprietary products, this library aims to support broadly-supported standards that allow for the most flexibility.
+Rather than picking specific or proprietary products, this library aims to use broadly-supported standards that allow for the most flexibility.
-- **Abstracted and Extensible:** Most C++ classes in Aniray provide support for a particular function or task are extended from broader base classes.
+- **Abstracted and Extensible:** Most C++ classes in Aniray that provide support for a particular function or task are extended from broader base classes.
 This promotes user extensibility of Aniray and open source contribution to the library.
 - **Time-based Processing:** Tasks are performed in reference to time, not frames.
 This allows for a consistent experience across hardware platforms of varying processing power.
 If a machine is not up to the task, then it will be